alschroe/AzureIoTHack/00_raspberrypi_setup.md

 SSH is the Secure Shell Protocol and used to securely connect to another device over an unsecure network.
 1. Let's start by downloading the Raspberry Pi OS from [here](https://www.raspberrypi.org/downloads.../).
 When installing it you will be asked to choose the correct Operating System.
 Click *CHOOSE OS* and select *Raspberry Pi OS (other)* --> *Raspberry Pi OS Lite*.
 1. Insert the micro SD card into your local machine.
+If you have used the SD card before, make sure to format it.
 1. Under *SD Card* click *CHOOSE SD CARD* and make sure you select the right storage space that represents your micro SD card.
 1. After that hit *WRITE*.
 This will flash the OS to your micro SD card.
 It might take a moment.
 After that hit *CONTINUE*
 1. Now we want to set up our SSH connection.
 There are other options to this.
 But ours will be fast, uncomplicated and replicable in real world cases.
 In the folder [raspberrypi_ssh](../raspberrypi_setup/raspberrypi_ssh) in this repo you will find two files.
 The *wpa_supplicant.conf* file contains all the information your Pi needs to connect to your home network.
 Open it and enter your network name and password.
 Don't forget to save the changes.
 The other file is called *ssh* - without file extension.
 This file will automatically enable SSH on your Pi.
 1. You will need to very shortly remove the micro SD card and insert it again into your local machine.
 Then access the boot folder on your micro SD card and paste the two files in them.
-After that find the file */etc/hostname* in the boot folder.
-We want to change it, in case you are running multiple Pis in the same network.
-Currently the file should only contain the default hostname *raspberrypi*.
-Change it to something unique, take a note of the new hostname and save the changes.
 1. Eject the SD card securely.
 1. Instert the micro SD card into your Raspberry Pi.
 1. Connect your Pi to a power resource.
 Let it stew for a moment - maybe grab a coffee.
 1. Open PuTTY - you installed it in the beginning.
-    1. Under *Host Name (or IP addess)* enter ```YOURHOSTNAME.local```.
+    1. Under *Host Name (or IP addess)* enter ```raspberrypi.local```.
     1. Under *Port* ```22``` should already be entered, if not do so.
     1. Lastly select *Open*
     1. You should be prompted for login.
 The default login is **pi** and the default password is **raspberry**.